damosull/playwright-1/notes/06-configurations.md

 - The `projects` option allows us to define multiple browser environments to run our tests against.

 How to specify a config:
-`npx playwright test --config=playwright.config.ts --project=Webkit`
+`npx playwright test --config=configs/playwright.config.ts --project=Webkit`